 Bhallataka and cancer

 There are many Ayurvedic formulations that are prepared with Bhallataka, used in cancer treatment.
-As of now, there is no specific lead that is got to prove its efficacy beyond doubt.
-Nevertheless, Marking nut is one of the potential herb having scope against cancer.
+As of now, there is no specific lead that is to prove its efficacy beyond doubt.
+Nevertheless, Marking nut is one of the potential herbs having scope against cancer

 How to counter side effects of Bhallatak?

 For its allergic reactions like rash, itching and swelling, the antidotes used externally are coconut oil, rala ointment, ghee, coriander leaves pulp or butter mixed with musta (Cyperus rotundus) – A cream is prepared and administered.
-Coconut and sesame seed also beneficial to eradiate the side effects.
+Coconut and sesame seeds are also beneficial to eradicate the side effects.

-Milk medicated with bhallataka or bhallataka modaka mitigates the skin diseases like scabies, eczema, ringworm infestations.
+Milk medicated with bhallataka or bhallataka modaka mitigates skin diseases like scabies, eczema, ringworm infestations.

 As a nervine tonic, it is beneficial in the diseases due to vata, like sciatica, paralysis, facial palsy, epilepsy, rheumatic conditions and also as a brain tonic.